 “Over the last seven years, the Digital Curator Team have delivered a ground-breaking Digital Scholarship training programme for staff at British Library.
 In this time we’ve experienced first-hand the incredible transformations that arise when time, space and opportunity is created for colleagues eager to keep apace of the technological innovations that underpin their work.
 This is an exciting opportunity to consolidate all that we’ve learned about the skills and knowledge they seek and encode it in a course uniquely designed to meet our needs in the cultural heritage sector."

 -Nora McGregor, Digital Curator

-Throughout 2019-20 the team will work closely with a newly appointed Lecturer at Birkbeck to develop the PGCert framework, covering topics such as; demystifying computing for heritage professionals, computational thinking with Python, analytic tools for cultural heritage professionals and digital project design and development.
-In 2020-21 a select number of staff from within the British Library and the National Archives will be given the opportunity to attend a free, shortened six week trial version of the course in order to evaluate the framework and programme content.
-At the end of the second year the project aims to be in a position to roll out the full PGCert to professionals across the sector.
+Throughout 2019 the team will work closely with a newly appointed Lecturer at Birkbeck to develop the PGCert framework, covering topics such as; demystifying computing for heritage professionals, analytic tools for information professionals and digital project design and development.
+In autumn 2019 a select number of staff from within the British Library and the National Archives will be given the opportunity to attend a free trial version of the course in order to evaluate the framework and programme content.
+By autumn 2020 the project aims to be in a position to roll out the full PGCert to professionals across the sector.

 Dr. Martyn Harris, IoC Manager, Birkbeck, University of London

 Dr. Mark Levene, Department Head of Computer Science and Information Systems, Birkbeck, University of London

 Nora McGregor, Digital Curator, British Library